LindaBrennan/UWT-Impact-Statement/README.md

 ### Page Configuration
-To install the customization into a BBIS page a user must add one (1) Unformatted Text and Images Part to a BBIS page.
+To install the customization into a BBIS page a user must add one (1) Unformatted Text Part to a BBIS page.
 The Page must also contain one (1) BBIS Donation Form.

 *    Create one (1) new Unformatted Text and Image Part
 *    Add the following to said part